Penalties and Consequences

 South Wales Fire and Rescue Authority is required by the Environment and Safety Information Act 1988 to maintain a public register of notices.
 The Act requires authorities, to which this Act applies, to establish a public register of relevant notices served concerning health, safety, environmental protection and related issues.

-This national register provides details of enforcement, prohibition and alterations notices issued on businesses by the Fire and Rescue Authorities in England and Wales.
+This national register provides details of prosecutions, enforcement, prohibition and alterations notices issued on businesses by the Fire and Rescue Authorities in England and Wales.